michaelsrchmn/michaelsrchmn/README.md

 * Deploying and scaling models in production using Kubernetes & Docker.
 * Architecting end-to-end MLOps solutions from the ground up.

-...or anything else related to bringing Machine Learning model from prototype to production!
+...or anything else related to bringing machine learning model from prototype to production!
 Feel free to reach out.
 <br/>

 ---